virtphp/virtphp/README.md

 ## Known Issues

-* .pearrc issue
+* .pearrc not founc issue
-  > If you get an error stating the script couldn't access the `.pearrc` file (or can't find it), you can either try changing the permissions on your `[USER_DIR]/.pearrc` file or remove it entirely.
+  If you get an error stating the script couldn't access the `.pearrc` file (or can't find it), you can either try changing the permissions on your `[USER_DIR]/.pearrc` file or remove it entirely.
 This issue seems to occur sporadically.

 ## Contributing